 Crochet with the yarn weight of your choice.
 Work one round of single crochet around the outside edges of the finished piece, working (sc, ch 1, sc) in each corner.

-If others would like to have this chart, instead of giving them a photocopy or a copy in any other form, please give them the URL of this page, the URL of the main page for this pattern or the URL of the Free Charts Page, so that they may come get the chart for themselves.
+If others would like to have this chart, instead of giving them a photocopy or a copy in any other form, please give them the URL of this page or the URL of the Free Charts Page, so that they may come get the chart for themselves.
 It makes a world of difference to me.
 Thank you.

 URL of this page is

 URL of Free Charts Page is http://crochet.about.com/library/blfreecharts.htm